MichielNoback/java_jupyterbook/02_syntax/arrays.md

 # Arrays

-Just like any programming language, Java knows about arrays.
 Arrays are ordered collections of variables of the same type.
 These elements can by any valid Java type: primitives, object references, or even null values.